toruseo/UXsimpp/instructions_for_developers.md

 - /uxsimpp/trafficpp/traffi.cpp : The main code of C++ simulator trafficpp
 - /uxsimpp/trafficpp/traffi.h : The header file of C++ simulator trafficpp

-These structures MUST be preserved under any circumstances.
+These structures must be preserved under any circumstances.

 ## Critical Files - Handle with Extra Care